testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/reuse-elements.md

 ---
 title: "Reuse Elements"
-metadesc: " How to reuse elements that were previously added to your project in Testsigma."
+meta_desc: " How to reuse elements that were previously added to your project in Testsigma."
 order: 4.47
 page_id: "Reuse Elements"
 warning: false